Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

 and the same number of fermionic states

-As indicated above, when $|a\rangle_{L}$ and $|b\rangle_{R}$ have the same helicity we have the type IIB superstring (chiral) whereas when their helicities are opposite we have the type IIA superstring (non-chiral).
+As indicated above, if~$|A\rangle_{L}$ and~$|B\rangle_{R}$ have the same helicity the result is type-IIB (chiral) superstring theory.
+Taking the states to have opposite helicities, on the other hand, we obtain type-IIA (non-chiral) superstring theory.

-As a final remark let us indicate the spectrum of the type I (open) superstring.
-Although now we do not have any periodicity condition over the fields, it is possible to show that the massless spectrum is the same as in one of the sectors of the type II superstring: we have the eight transverse bosonic modes $|i\rangle$ and their fermionic partners $|a\rangle$ defined by (\ref{partner}).
-Then the states in the massless sector of the open superstring are those of a chiral $N=1$ SUGRA in $d=10$.
-For the open superstring it is possible to introduce gauge symmetries using the Chan-Paton \cite{Chan-Paton} procedure: we attach charges to the endpoints of the string.
-However by using this method we can only have $USp(N)$, $SO(N)$ and $U(N)$ as gauge groups.
-By doing so the low energy field theory is a $N=1$ SUGRA coupled to $N=1$ super-Yang-Mills in $d=10$.
-Green and Schwarz \cite{Green-Schwarz} proved that this low energy field theory is anomaly free (from gauge and gravitational anomalies) as long as the gauge groups are $E_{8}\times E_{8}$, $SO(32)$ or $E_{8}\times U(1)^{248}$.
-Given the restriction imposed over the possible gauge groups introduced by Chan-Paton factors we have that the only consistent open string theory has $SO(32)$ as its gauge group.
+As a closing remark let us indicate the spectrum of type-I (open) superstring.
+Although now the fields do not satisfy any periodicity boundary condition on the~$\sigma$ string coordinate, it is possible to show that the massless spectrum is the same as in one of the sectors of type II superstring: we have eight transverse bosonic states~$|i\rangle$ and their fermionic partners~$|A\rangle$ defined by eq.~\eqref{partner}.
+Thus, the states in the massless sector of the open superstring are those of ten-dimensional chiral $N=1$ SUGRA.
+In this model gauge invariance can be implemented by the Chan-Paton procedure~\cite{Chan-Paton}: charges are attached to the string endpoints.
+However, using this method the only possible gauge groups are~$\mbox{USp}(N)$,~$\mbox{SO}(N)$, and~$\mbox{U}(N)$.
+The resulting low energy field theory is ten-dimensional~$N=1$ SUGRA coupled to~$N=1$ super-Yang-Mills.
+As explained in sec.~\ref{sec:GSandWSU2}, Green and Schwarz~\cite{Green-Schwarz} proved that this low energy field theory is free from gauge and gravitational anomalies provided the gauge groups are $\mbox{E}_{8}\times \mbox{E}_{8}$, $\mbox{SO}(32)$ or~$\mbox{E}_{8}\times \mbox{U}(1)^{248}$.
+Combining this result with the restriction on the gauge groups imposed by the Chan-Paton procedure, we conclude that the only consistent open string theory has $\mbox{SO}(32)$ as gauge group~\cite{Marcus-Sagnotti}.